pydata/xarray/doc/user-guide/data-structures.rst

     dt.parent is None
     dt.children

-We can add a copy of a second node to this tree, assigning it to the parent node ``dt``:
+We can add a second node to this tree, assigning it to the parent node ``dt``:

 .. ipython:: python

     dataset2 = xr.Dataset({"bar": 0}, coords={"y": ("y", [0, 1, 2])})
     dt2 = xr.DataTree(name="a", dataset=dataset2)
-    # Add a copy of the second Datatree to the root
+    # Add the child Datatree to the root node
     dt.children = {"child-node": dt2}
     dt

-Or more idiomatically you can create a tree from a dictionary of ``Datasets`` and `DataTrees`.
+More idiomatically you can create a tree from a dictionary of ``Datasets`` and `DataTrees`.
 In this case we add a new node under ``dt["child-node"]`` by providing the explicit path under ``"child-node"`` as the dictionary key: